syncfusion-content/flutter-docs/Flutter/calendar/localization.md

 {% endhighlight %}
 {% endtabs %}

-## Localize the custom text in calendar
+## Localize the custom text in Calendar
 Calendar custom text can be localized using the `syncfusion_localizations` package and specifying localizationsDelegates in `MaterialApp`.

-To use `syncfusion_localizations`, add the package as dependency to pubspec.yaml file.
+To use `syncfusion_localizations`, add the package as dependency to `pubspec.yaml` file.

 {% highlight dart %}